-As of June 30, 2023, we had \$14 million of unrestricted cash and an aggregate \$802 million of undrawn capacity on our 2021 Unsecured Revolver and 2023 Unsecured Revolver and 2023 Unsecured Revolver and 2023 Unsecured Revolver as our "equity" liquidity which can be used for general corporate purposes or leveraged to acquire or originate new Ground Lease assets.
+As of September 30, 2023, we had \$11 million of unrestricted cash and an aggregate \$847 million of undrawn capacity on our 2021 Unsecured Revolver and 2023 Unsecured Revolver.
+We refer to this unrestricted cash and additional borrowing capacity on our 2021 Unsecured Revolver and 2023 Unsecured Revolver as our "equity" liquidity which can be used for general corporate purposes or leveraged to acquire or originate new Ground Lease assets.
 Our primary sources of cash to date have been proceeds from equity offerings and private placements, proceeds from our initial capitalization by iStar and two institutional investors and borrowings from our debt facilities, unsecured notes and mortgages.
 Our primary uses of cash to date have been the acquisition/origination of Ground Leases, repayments on our debt facilities and distributions to our shareholders.